Turbero/valheim-DetailedLevels/README.md

 Showcase link: https://www.youtube.com/watch?v=dhLkLpgBZ7I

 [ENG]
 The Detailed Levels plugin shows skills tracking with more details, including float level numbers and buffs to see their progress dynamically without checking the skills dialog all the time.

 [ESP]

-El plugin Detailed Levels permite hacer un seguimiento de las skills del jugador con más precisión en la interfaz a medida que pelea en la sección de buffs y dinámicamente seguir su progreso sin abrir el diálogo de skills.
+El mod Detailed Levels permite hacer un seguimiento de las skills del jugador con más precisión en la interfaz a medida que pelea en la sección de buffs y dinámicamente seguir su progreso sin abrir el diálogo de skills.

 ## Main features

 [ENG]

-Use the configuration file "Turbero.DetailedLevels.cfg" that will be created once the mod is executed for first time in order to use the next features:
+Use the configuration file "Turbero.DetailedLevels.cfg" that will be created once the mod is executed for first time in order or a new in-game options panel to use the next features:
 * Select any skill and see its progress dynamically as a buff on your screen
 * Sort skills by name or level
 * Choose how many decimals you want to see from 0 to 15 (default = 2)
 * Choose how often you want to see the skillup messages in the center of your screen when you skill up (default = each 5 levels)
-* Enable/disable the mod and the debug logs entirely (logs disabled by default)
+* Enable/disable the debug logs entirely (disabled by default)
-* Translated to ALL LANGUAGES
+* Translated to ALL LANGUAGES (except the panel options)

 # About myself